raphaelreme/trase-in/Install.md

 # 7. Download Example Data

-You can use your own videos, but for reproduction purposes we have uploaded our own data.
-It will be soon available.
+You can use your own videos, but for reproduction purposes we have uploaded our own data at https://doi.org/10.5061/dryad.h9w0vt4q3.

 Download and unzip the data.
 The path to a GCaMP video and TdTomato video must be provided as input of the whole pipeline.
 (See `Run the main notebook`)